GageL/UnityAsteroidsDeluxe/README.md

 #### Score

 When the player destroys an obstacle or enemy, they are granted points relative to a configurable amount on the destroyed object.

+#### Combat

+The player has the ability to fire projectiles from the *nose* of the ship.
+These configurable projectiles has a specific speed and lifetime associated with each *bullet*.
+When the projectile collides with an enemy/obstacle, the obstacle is destroyed and thus score points are gained.

 ### AI